oduameh/node-course/docs/Next/kupo.md

 [Kupo](https://github.com/CardanoSolutions/kupo) is a very fast and lightweight chain-index for the Cardano blockchain.
 It is like a lightweight version of [db-sync](https://github.com/IntersectMBO/cardano-db-sync).
 Chain indexers are useful to developers and service providers in that they process and organize raw blockchain data to suit developer needs.

-Similar to `ogmios`, we are going to grab a pre-compiled static `kupo` binary a server.
+Similar to `ogmios`, we are going to grab a pre-compiled static `kupo` binary from a server

 ```
 cd /tmp